Skip to main content

 CSV to JSON Converter

 Paste CSV with a header row and convert it into clean JSON in your browser.
-No upload, no signup.
+Nothing is uploaded — runs in your browser.

 Press ⌘ Enter to run